- Public Affairs

 On the second day of testing, we had to complete the vertical-axis wind turbine challenge, in which we were given an imaginary budget, a potential supply list, a time limit, and a testing device; the group who could produce the highest voltage with the lowest cost would win.
 We did poorly on this challenge, wasting much of our budget on supplies that did not contribute much.
 In the end, we broke most pieces off only to see the turbine perform better than it had before.
 Our design was bad, and our voltage was low, and we probably finished in the lower 33% of teams.
 But we had fun building the turbine and felt all right about it.

-The last activity was a wind power knowledge quiz.
+The last activity was a wind energy knowledge quiz.
 We had studied well for this, and our trust in our teammate Jerry paid off when he got right a question that the rest of us would have missed, tying us for the highest score.
 After that, we toured the WINDPOWER convention floor and saw models, huge steel contraptions, and a bit of virtual reality.
 Finally, we waited for scoring.

 We were not really expecting much; we thought that maybe we would finish in the top 20 or, optimistically, the top 10, since we had done well on the wind testing.
 We were surprised and very happy when our fellow team from Jouett won the wind siting challenge, and we thought our school’s mission at the competition had been accomplished.
 The last of my hopes went away when the third- and second-place teams were announced, since I had thought we might have a chance—small as it may have been—at one of them.
 So I felt utter shock when the announcement was made that our team had won the first-place prize.